Family Life Services Center operates for the benefit of the Greater Ann Arbor / Ypsilanti Communities.

-Family Life Services defines community benefit as a planned, managed, organized, and measurable approach to the organization’s participation in meeting identified community pregnancy needs.
+FLS defines community benefit as a planned, managed, organized, and measurable approach to the organization’s participation in meeting identified community pregnancy and young family needs.
 It implies collaboration with a “community” to “benefit” its residents – particularly the poor, minorities, and other underserved groups – by improving health status and quality of life.

-This Community Benefit Philosophy will guide the development and administration of policies, procedures and programs by using the following interconnected principles.
+Our Community Benefit Philosophy guides the development and administration of policies, procedures, and programs by using the following interconnected principles.

 Principle #1: Ministry Identity

-Consistent with the missions of Family Life Services, Family Life Services will distinguish itself by service to and advocacy for those people whose social condition puts them at the margins of our society and makes them particularly vulnerable to discrimination.
+Consistent with the various missions of Family Life Services, FLS works to distinguish itself by service to and advocacy for those people whose social condition puts them at the margins of our society and makes them particularly vulnerable to discrimination.

 Principle #2: Addressing Needs

-We will develop programs and/or interventions that address identified and documented unmet disproportionate pregnancy support needs of the population we serve in the walls of this ministry that improve the overall health of the community.
+We work to develop programs and/or interventions that address identified and documented unmet disproportionate pregnancy support needs of the population we serve in the walls of this ministry that improve the overall health of the community.

 Principle #3: Internal Collaboration

-Family Life Services ministries will collaborate both internally and across the continuum of pregnancy care, maximizing our stewardship of resources and talent, minimizing duplication of effort to effectively impact the health of populations entrusted to our care.
+FLS ministries collaborate both internally and across the continuum of pregnancy care, maximizing our stewardship of resources and talent, minimizing duplication of effort to effectively impact the health of populations entrusted to our care.

 Principle #4: Continuous Improvement